opensafely-core/reports/README.md

 ```
 Access at http://localhost:8000

-Login with one of the test user accounts:
+Login with one of the test user accounts (see Bitwarden entry for password):
 - 555036632103
 - 555036633104
 - 555036634105